rkonoplev/dniester/README.md

 MIT License - see [LICENSE](LICENSE) for details.

+This project was developed by Roman Konoplev with the assistance of AI tools.
+All code is original and licensed under MIT.

 ---

 **Phoebe CMS** - Empowering modern media with headless flexibility and professional-grade features.